Role Primitives: Why AI Assistants Must Transmogrify into Agents Performing Classic Social Roles

 The functional and emotional dimensions of classic social roles are not separable add-ons; they reinforce one another.

-A butler’s efficiency is inseparable from his formality, because restraint and deference prevent him from overstepping bounds and create trust in the quality and character of his service.
-A confidant’s ability to support is directly tied to his or her emotional bearing.
+A butler’s efficiency is inseparable from his formality, because restraint and deference prevent him from overstepping bounds and creates trust and structures the innate quality and character of his service.
+A confidant’s ability to support is directly tied to his or her emotional bearing and interpersonal stance.
 In other words, the personality frame of a role is what allows its functional mandate to operate smoothly, and vice versa.
 This is one of the reasons why roles endure in human society: they bind together what we expect people to do with how we expect them to be.

 Contrast the layers: